oracle-livelabs/sprints/oci/sprint-connect-qs-analytics/sprint-connect-qs-analytics.md

 ### **Create a Dataset from the Query Service Connection**

 Datasets are self-service data models that you build specifically for your data visualization and analysis requirements.
-You use visualizations and analyses to find the answers that you need from key business data displayed in graphical formats.
+You use visualizations and analysis to find the answers that you need from key business data displayed in graphical formats.
 A dataset contains data source connection information, tables, the columns you specify, and the data enrichments and transformations that you apply.
 Create a dataset using your new Query Service connection.

 1. From the Oracle Analytics banner, click **Create**, and then click **Dataset**.